 Position Hr/Wk Mo/Yr Job Duties Director 40.00 12.00 This position is charged with the overall development and management of the services described in the grant application.
 Critically important is the monitoring of the progress made by students and the college related to the grant application funded.
 The overall relationship, communication and reporting responsibility is to the U.S. Department of Education.

 2.2c Current STNC/Student Worker Positions

-Position Hr/Wk Mo/Yr Job Duties STNC Administrative Assistant 25.00 12.00 This is a temporary position to backfill the permanent one that has not yet been filled, see classified positions 2.2.a
+Position Hr/Wk Mo/Yr Job Duties 25.00 12.00

 2.2d Adequacy and Effectiveness of Staffing